DMTF/Redfish-Service-Validator/README.md

 There is no dependency based on Windows or Linux OS.
 The result logs are generated in HTML format and an appropriate browser (Chrome, Firefox, IE, etc.) is required to view the logs on the client system.

 ## Installation
-The RedfishConformanceTool_v*.py into the desired tool root directory.
+The RedfishServiceValidator.py into the desired tool root directory.
 Create the following subdirectories in the tool root directory: "config", "logs", "SchemaFiles".
 Place the example config.ini file in the "config" directory.
-Place the CSDL Schema files to be used by the tool in the "SchemaFiles" directory.
+Place the CSDL Schema files to be used by the tool in the root of the schema directory, or the directory given in config.ini.

 ## Execution Steps
 The Redfish Service Validator is designed to execute as a purely command line interface tool with no intermediate inputs expected during tool execution.
 However, the tool requires various inputs regarding system details, DMTF schema files etc. which are consumed by the tool during execution to generate the conformance report logs.
 Below are the step by step instructions on setting up the tool for execution on any identified Redfish device for conformance test: